-The availability and affordable nature of domestic help in Cape Town is one small luxury that most expats should be able to take advantage of if they move to the city.
+The availability and affordable nature of domestic help in Cape Town is one small luxury that most expats may wish to take advantage of if they move to the city.

-While expats are likely to have somebody knocking on their door looking for work at some point, it's important to employ people based on references, either via word of mouth or through advertisements written by former employers.
-There are also a number of recruitment companies which specialise in domestic staff.
+While expats are likely to have somebody knocking on their door looking for work at some point, it's important to employ people based on references.
+There are also several recruitment companies that specialise in domestic staff.

 Employing domestic workers in Cape Town

 There are specific rules concerning work hours, overtime, annual leave, unemployment insurance and termination.

 Live-in staff will expect food and accommodation as part of the package.
 Live-out staff may expect additional pay to compensate them for travel costs and, if working a full day, at least one meal should be provided to them at lunchtime.

 Although not an obligation, it is normal for domestic staff to receive a thirteenth check in December as an additional bonus to their regular pay.

 Annual leave for domestic workers in Cape Town

 Domestic workers in Cape Town employed on a full-time basis are entitled to 15 working days of leave per year.
 This is often taken over Christmas, when many South Africans head to other areas of the country to spend time with extended family.
 Expats should try to agree on dates well in advance.
 Domestic workers may not be forced to work on any of South Africa's 12 official public holidays.